srobb1/RT-PCR_primers/README.md

 use a seqFeatureStore database to create sequence to use with Primer3 for primers that span exons

-need libprimer3 release 2.3.5 or later.
+Requied** libprimer3 release 2.3.5 or later.

 Create a SeqFeatureStore database
 ---------------------------------
 1. use bp_seqfeature_load.pl.
 This script comes with the BioPerl installation.
 2. More info on <a href="http://www.bioperl.org/wiki/Bioperl_scripts">BioPerl Scripts</a>
+3. Need MySQL or <a href="http://www.sqlite.org/">SQlite</a>.

+Use SQlite if you can, it is easier to install and use.
+If you do use MySQL, this line:
+-adaptor => 'DBI::SQLite',

+should be changed to
+-adaptor => 'DBI::MySQL',

 How we created our Maize database